NiftyLabsDevelopment/enforced-royalty/README.md

 ## HOW IT WORKS

-Force the NFT operator (marketplace contract) to instead call marketplaceTransferNFT and to include a msg.value of the royalty fee + sellers fee.
+Force the Operator (Marketplace Contract) to instead call marketplaceTransferNFT and to include a msg.value of a royalty & sellers fee.

 The NFT contract will then pay the seller and take the royalty fee.